 Personal guarantees, even supposedly limited guarantees, are often intentionally vague and can include provisions and requirements from you as the borrower that you would never even dream of.
 Due to provisions like these, it’s important to read between the lines as best you can before signing a personal guarantee.

 A personal guarantee is just one way a lender can protect their investment.
-If you don’t want to risk your personal assets, try to get a loan that is secured in one of the following ways:
+If you don’t want to risk your personal assets, you have other options.
+Of course, no loan is truly ever unsecured, so you will need to secure your loan in one of the following ways instead.

-A blanket business lien is like a personal guarantee for your business’s assets.
+A blanket business lien is like a personal guarantee but for your business’s assets, not your personal ones.
 It is a common legal claim included in the fine print of almost all small business loans.
 When lenders file liens for unpaid debts, they can sell a business’s assets in order to collect the money owed to them.

-If a lender files a blanket lien, they can essentially bankrupt your business in pursuit of repayment for the principal and interest on your loan.
+If a lender files a blanket lien, they can essentially bankrupt your business in pursuit of repayment for the principal and the interest on your loan.
 Note that most loans that contain blanket business liens also require personal guarantees.
-This way, if your business’s personal assets aren’t enough to repay the debt, the lender can then dig into your personal assets.
+This way, if your business assets aren’t enough to repay the debt, the lender can then dig into your personal assets.

 Before you agree to any sort of personal guarantee, you have to look at your business and your finances objectively, understanding the real possibility that despite your best efforts and intentions, there is a chance your business could fail.
 Think through all the possible ways each provision within the agreement could affect your business and your personal finances down the line.
 In the end, you must ask yourself if the risk is worth the reward.